Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 	    MUST carry unique path names.
 This uniqueness applies across all ingested content in previous sessions,
 		as well as the current session.
-     2. All objects in a [=live Stream Event=] MUST be contained within a root path assigned to it.
+     2. All objects in a [=live stream event=] MUST be contained within a root path assigned to it.
      3. [=Manifest objects=] MUST carry paths which are unique to each live stream event.
 	    One suggested method of achieving this is to introduce the timestamp of the start of the live stream event in to the manifest path.